-The Yorkshire Dartboard is a forerunner of the now standard London dartboard has no treble bed or outer bullseye.
+The Yorkshire Dartboard is a forerunner of the now standard, London dartboard or as others may call it the ‘Clock’ dartboard, however, this dartboard has no treble bed or outer bullseye.
 The bullseye still scores 50 and is smaller than a standard bullseye on a standard dartboard.

-By the late 1920s a standardised dartboard was introduced and remains the most popular dartboard today across the world.
-However, the ‘standard’ dartboard (also known as the ‘London’ board) was not an overnight success in the UK.
-Initially it had to compete with other different existing target boards played on in some localities.
-These have come to be known as ‘regional dartboards’ and were usually named after their region of origin, for example, the Yorkshire Doubles board, Kent Doubles, the London Fives and the Manchester Board.
+By the late 1920s the trebles ‘standard dartboard’ was introduced and remains the most popular dartboard in the world today.
+However, the ‘standard’ dartboard was not an overnight success in the UK.
+Initially, it had to compete with other existing target boards played across the United Kingdom.
+These have come to be known as ‘regional dartboards’ and were usually named after their region of origin of the where the dartboard was first made.
+For example, the Yorkshire Doubles board, Kent Doubles, the London Fives and the Manchester Log-end Board.

-The standard dartboard had to compete with many other dartboard that were being used across the United Kingdom at the time.
-These board are known as ‘Regional’ dartboards.
-The Yorkshire board with ‘standard’ numbering system without trebles, The Manchester ‘Log-end’, The London 'East End' (Narrow Fives) and Ipswich (Wide Fives) Dartboards.
-All these boards are still available and still played on in the UK (c 2015).
-However they still remain regional and are played on less than the standard dartboard.
+The Yorkshire board with has a ‘standard’ numbering system without trebles, The Manchester ‘Log-end’, The London 'East End' (Narrow Fives) and Ipswich (Wide Fives) Dartboards have a different numbering system.
+All these boards are still available and still played on in the UK (c 2018).
+However, they still remain regional and are played on less than the standard dartboard.

 The Yorkshire Dartboard: Some may disagree with the set-up I have listed above and this may be due to changes seemly adopted in parts of Yorkshire but not necessarily all.
-The information I have gathered from Yorkshire and Professional Dart players confirms this set-up however I am aware that some set the Yorkshire board up as per a standard clock board.
+The information I have gathered from Yorkshire and Professional Dart players confirm this set-up, however, I am aware that some set the Yorkshire board up as per a standard clock board.

 The order of play is either determined by a toss of a coin or by each player throwing for the centre bull the nearest being the player that throws first.
 The rules here can vary depending on the league you may be playing in; the local rules should be observed at all times.

-Once the order of play as been determined the winner will start leg one and odd legs after that.
-The looser will start leg two and even legs thereafter.
+Once the order of play has been determined the winner will start leg one and odd legs after that.
+The loser will start leg two and even legs thereafter.